-The work group takes appropriate steps to ensure that the set of approved requirements is managed to support the planning and execution needs of the work.
-When a work group receives requirements from an approved requirements provider, these requirements are reviewed with the requirements provider to resolve issues and prevent misunderstanding before requirements are incorporated into work plans.
-Once the requirements provider and the requirements receiver reach an agreement, commitment to the requirements is obtained from work participants.
-The work group manages changes to requirements as they evolve and identifies inconsistencies that occur among plans, work products, and requirements.
+The project takes appropriate steps to ensure that the set of approved requirements is managed to support the planning and execution needs of the project.
+When a project receives requirements from an approved requirements provider, these requirements are reviewed with the requirements provider to resolve issues and prevent misunderstanding before requirements are incorporated into project plans.
+Once the requirements provider and the requirements receiver reach an agreement, commitment to the requirements is obtained from project participants.
+The project manages changes to requirements as they evolve and identifies inconsistencies that occur among plans, work products, and requirements.